Picnics and sandwiches go hand in hand. After all, there is nothing more portable than your favourite fillings between bread.

 Condiments and Sandwich Construction Tips

-- Some prefer to layer condiments between inner layers, for example, between cheese and meat slices towards the sandwich’s middle.
+- Some prefer to layer condiments between inner layers, such as cheese and meat slices, towards the sandwich’s middle.
 Doing this creates a moisture barrier between wet ingredients and the bread.

-- Other cautious sandwich makers like to pack condiments separately and add at the last minute.
+- Other cautious sandwich makers like to pack condiments separately and add them at the last minute.

 - Then, there are the sandwich thrill-seekers who believe a hefty layer of condiment on the bread helps prevent sogginess.